open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 server\_check\_query
 :   A simple do-nothing query to test the server connection.

-    If an empty string, then sanity checking is disabled.
+    If an empty string, then sanity checking is deactivated.

     Default: SELECT 1;